 Students will study a wide range of content options and consider themes which demonstrate the relevance of the past in understanding the present.
 They will develop and extend their knowledge and understanding of specified key events, periods and societies in local, British and wider world history; and of the wide diversity of human experience.
 Students are encouraged to engage in historical enquiry to develop as independent learners and as critical and reflective thinkers.

-Component 1 - Period study and non-British depth study - 50% of total GCSE
+Component 1 - Thematic and British depth study - 40% of total GCSE